 Return completed application (PDF) to the Clark State Admissions Office by the stated deadline.

-Beginning Summer Quarter 2010, Clark State will process Federal Stafford and Parent PLUS Loans through the Federal Direct Loan Program instead of the Federal Family Education Loan program (FFEL).
+Clark State processes Federal Stafford and Parent PLUS Loans through the Federal Direct Loan Program.

 Always use federal loans first because they generally carry lower, fixed interest rates and often have more favorable terms than private loans.
 If you need to use a private loan, do your own investigating to receive the best rates and benefits.